ugrep - Man Page

 -Q[=DELAY], --query[=DELAY]

 Query mode: start a TUI to perform interactive searches.
 This mode requires an ANSI capable terminal.
 An optional DELAY argument may be specified to reduce or increase the response time to execute searches after the last key press, in increments of 100ms, where the default is 3 (300ms delay).
 No whitespace may be given between -Q and its argument DELAY.
 Initial patterns may be specified with -e PATTERN, i.e. a PATTERN argument requires option -e.
 Press F1 or CTRL-Z to view the help screen.
 Press F2 or CTRL-Y to invoke a command to view or edit the file shown at the top of the screen.
-The command can be specified with option --view, or defaults to environment variable PAGER when defined, or EDITOR.
-Press Tab and Shift-Tab to navigate directories and to select a file to search.
+The command can be specified with option --view and defaults to environment variable PAGER when defined, or VISUAL or EDITOR.
+Press Tab or Shift-Tab to navigate directories and to select a file to search.
 Press Enter to select lines to output.
 Press ALT-l for option -l to list files, ALT-n for -n, etc. Non-option commands include ALT-] to increase context and ALT-} to increase fuzzyness.
-See also options --confirm, --delay, --split and --view.
+See also options --no-confirm, --delay, --split and --view.

 -q, --quiet, --silent